 Ephesians 4:26–27 (ESV) Be angry and do not sin; do not let the sun go down on your anger, and give no opportunity to the devil.

-This verse has been used countless times to justify sinful anger.
-Instead, using the Bible to justify sin should make the most godly of saints angry!
+This verse has been used countless times to justify sinful anger, which, is actually itself something to make the most godly of saints angry!

 May we as human beings become angry at all?